Responsible Research 2017

 July 20, 2017

 What is responsible research?
 How can I present data accurately and reproducibly?
 What exactly is plagiarism, and how can it be avoided?
-What do I need to know about open access publishing?
+What do I need to know about open science?
 What is an Ombudsperson?
 These – and more – topics will be approached for next generation researchers.

 Thursday, July 20, 2017